Scarface (1983 film): Critical response

-Roger Ebert of the Chicago Sun-Times rated it four stars out of four in his 1983 review, and later added it to his "Great Movies" list.
+Roger Ebert of the Chicago Sun-Times rated it four stars out of four in his 1983 review, and later added it to his The Great Movies list.
 Ebert wrote, "DePalma and his writer, Oliver Stone, have created a gallery of specific individuals, and one of the fascinations of the movie is that we aren't watching crime-movie clichés, we're watching people who are criminals."

 Vincent Canby praised the film in The New York Times, "The dominant mood of the film is... bleak and futile: what goes up must always come down.
 When it comes down in Scarface, the crash is as terrifying as it is vivid and arresting."

 Leonard Maltin was among the critics who held a negative opinion of Scarface.
 He gave the film 1½ stars out of four, stating that Scarface "wallows in excess and unpleasantness for nearly three hours, and offers no new insights except that crime doesn't pay.
 At least the 1932 movie moved."
 Maltin included an addendum to his review in later editions of his annual movie guide, stating his surprise with the film's newfound popularity as a cult classic.

-On review aggregator Rotten Tomatoes, the film holds a 79% approval rating, based on 80 reviews, with an average rating of 7.50/10.
+On review aggregator Rotten Tomatoes, the film holds a 77% approval rating, based on 83 reviews.
 The website's consensus reads: "Director Brian De Palma and star Al Pacino take it to the limit in this stylized, ultra-violent and eminently quotable gangster epic that walks a thin white line between moral drama and celebratory excess."
 Metacritic, which uses a weighted average, assigned the film a score of 65 out of 100, based on reviews from 9 critics, indicating "generally favorable" reviews.